hankcs/HanLP/docs/install.md

 If your server has no Internet access at all, just debug your codes on your local PC and copy the following directories to your server via a USB disk.

-1. `~/.hanlp`: the home directories for HanLP models.
+1. `~/.hanlp`: the home directory for HanLP models.
 1. `~/.cache/huggingface`: the home directory for Hugging Face 🤗 Transformers.

 ### Import Error